tundish/blathnaid/blathnaid/tale/chapters.rst

 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.

-But the Boilermakers it seemed did not understand metallurgy.
+But according to Fell, the Boilermakers still had a lot to learn when it came to metallurgy.
 They were diligent in the prooving of their seams, yet they had no care at all that the flux was contaminating the Gin.

 Second wish gone